tamulib-dc-labs/docs/_sources/applications/avalon/downloading_from_avalon.rst.txt

 4. Create a folder where you would like the files downloaded to.
 Enter the file path under :code:`example.download_best_files`.

+5. If you only want a spreadsheet with metadata taken from Avalon, comment out the lines related to downloading files.

-5. Run the program by typing :code:`python mark_get_avalon_files.py` into the terminal.
+6. Run the program by typing :code:`python mark_get_avalon_files.py` into the terminal.